 Yellowstone Lake

-On the way back, we also saw a pair of trumpeter swans in the river.
+On the way, we saw a pair of trumpeter swans in the river.
 Yellowstone works to preserve cygnets in the wild.
 In 1919, the swans in the park were considered the last population in the lower 48 states.

 Artists’ Paintpots

-Our last hike was the Artists’ Paintpots which includes colorful hot springs and two large mudpots.
+Our last hike was the Artists’ Paintpots which included colorful hot springs and two large mudpots.

 Artists’ Paintpots has a 1-mile trail on a boardwalk up and around the hot springs including Blood Geyser.
 The lower portion of the trail is universally accessible, but the upper trail is steep and rough.